Livingstone-Studio/DirectX-Rendering/README.md

 are made.
 I have come to really enjoy graphics programming and want to return to this project and refine it, as looking back now, I can see many things I want to do differently - like introducing a shader class to simplify the shader selection process.
-If you are curious about the changes I plan to make when I have spare time - I have a TODO comment in the main.cpp file, disclosing areas I want to improve and expand on.
+If you are curious about the changes I plan to make when I have spare time - I have a TODO comment in the main.cpp file, disclosing areas I want to improve and expand on after briefly revisiting the project.

 The project will not work if you were to download it from here - I have commerically licensed assets in the game which have been removed from this repo so I can keep it public, that being said - I would like to release a version on